Skip to content

 Is the business a good fit?

-As much as Hubspot may be a fit for the business, is the business a good fit for Hubspot?
-Credibility and trust.
-One of the ways that I do, when it comes to that as before I have a connect call with anyone.
-I will always go on to their LinkedIn profile and I'll scroll back to one of their previous roles.
-For example, if I was speaking to a marketing agency, I may speak to Helen and say, “Helen, you’re founder of agency for x years.
-I was actually just checking you out on LinkedIn and I noticed that 20 years ago or 10 years ago, you used to do x.”
+For example, if I were speaking to a marketing agency, I may speak to Helen and say, “Helen, you’ve been the founder of the agency for x years.
+I was just checking you out on LinkedIn and I noticed that 20 years ago or 10 years ago, you used to do x.”
 You're trying to find something that you can break down the barriers because remember people like to talk about themselves as well.

-If I find something that Helen is interested in, hopefully she'll start talking about it.
+If I find something that Helen is interested in, hopefully, she'll start talking about it.
 I'm showing that I'm different in terms of my approach.
 I'm not just going straight into a pitch and then hopefully we can identify whether or not Helen has a problem that I can solve.
-Identify any challenge, periphery, quantified, like this will not happen all the time.
-Bear that in mind, there're very few connect calls that a salesperson may have whereby the prospect just gives them everything, their problems, challenges, revenue numbers and everything.
-You need to ensure that you're least trying to get a sense of it.
-Typically that will happen at the next stage.
+Identify any challenge, periphery, or quantified, like this will not happen all the time.

 Prospect homework

 I would strongly encourage everyone to think about incorporating some type of homework into your sales process because it gives you information that gets something in return.
 Then the outcome scheduled discovery call or your parting ways.
-I will always say at the start the connect call, I may sell something like peace and just to set the expectation.
+I will always say at the start of the connect call, that I may sell something like peace and just to set the expectation.
 Two things typically happen at the end of this call:

 Typically the prospect is satisfied with the outcome.
 Because they know what they're in for, what's going to happen and an opportunity to update if they don't want to speak to me anymore.